Achieving High Accuracy with PINNs via Energy Natural Gradients: Experiments

 \section{Experiments}

-We test the energy natural gradient approach on three problems: a PINN formulation of a two-dimensional Poisson equation, a PINN formulation of a one-dimensional heat equation and a deep Ritz formulation of a one-dimensional, nonlinear elliptic equation.
+We test the energy natural gradient approach on \mzz four \eee problems: a PINN formulation of a two-dimensional Poisson equation\mzz, a PINN formulation of a five-dimensional Poisson equation, \eee a PINN formulation of a one-dimensional heat equation and a deep Ritz formulation of a one-dimensional, nonlinear elliptic equation.

 \paragraph{Description of the Method} For all our numerical experiments, we realize an energy natural gradient step with a line search as described in Algorithm~\ref{alg:E-NGD}.
 We choose the interval $[0,1]$ for the line search determining the learning rate since a learning rate of $1$ would correspond to an approximate Newton step in function space.
 However, since the parametrization of the model is non linear, it is beneficial to conduct the line search and can not simply choose the Newton step size.
 In our experiments, we use a grid search over a logarithmically spaced grid on $[0,1]$ to determine the learning rate $\eta^*$.
+Although naive, this can easily be parallelized and performs fast and efficient in our experiments.

 The assembly of the Gram matrix $G_E$ can be done efficiently in parallel, avoiding a potentially costly loop over index pairs $(i,j)$.
 Instead of computing the pseudo inverse of the Gram matrix $G_E(\theta)$ we solve the least square problem